alireza375/kidstick_documentation/docs/Trainer/blog.md

 # Blog

-- In this section, the trainer can create blog posts for the site.
+- In this section, the coach can create blog posts for the site.

-- In this section, the trainer will be able to see all the existing blogs.
+- In this section, the coach will be able to see all the existing blogs.

-- Trainer will be able to search the blog by using the **search bar**.
+- Coach will be able to search the blog by using the **search bar**.

 <!-- image -->